Skip to main content

 Written by CJ Teeter

-Updated over a week ago
+Updated over 2 weeks ago

 2. Clients with a proven track record of success dedicate a small team to work on the initial phases of the OA implementation.

-Establish goals and milestones
+Establish Goals and Milestones

 Dedicate Resources to Uploading Files

 3. If you decide to manually upload all content, be sure to dedicate time to allow staff to upload files.
+Again, we do not recommend uploading all content during onboarding - only your highest priority projects.

 Keep your Keyword Taxonomy simple

-1. Remember, the goal of Keywords is to help you find a manageable view of files from which to work.
+1. Remember, the goal of Keywords is to help you find a manageable view of files from which to work, not to find one particular file in the system.

-5. For non-project related metadata, be selective when creating your keyword structure.
+3. For non-project related metadata, be selective when creating your keyword structure.

-6. We recommend between 25-50 total file keywords.
+4. We recommend between 20-35 total file keywords.

 Keep Your Content Current